Sam-Dragon/interview/java-questions/easy/direct-questions.md

        - It may overload consuming more resources and system crashes

 25. What is Thread Pools ?
 Adv/Dis ?
 Use-case ? <br>
 A.  It is concept of providing readily available threads for the programmer to use.
 Internally manages thread communication, effective memory utilization<br>
     Adv: <br>
-       - Ready made threads are provided, user just need to use it <br>
+       - Ready made threads are provided, user just need to use it
-       - No need to manage the cycle of threads <br>
+       - No need to manage the cycle of threads
    DisAdv: <br>
       - It is possible to have deadlocks
       - Internal issue w.r.t threads are undetermined